Lauderdale County DUI Bail Information

 Typical Bail Amounts for DUI

 While specific bail amounts can vary, here's a general idea of what you might expect for DUI charges in Lauderdale County.
-Because we don't yet have specific Lauderdale County bail data, we'll use state averages as a starting point.
+As we gather more data specific to Lauderdale County, we will update this guide.
 Remember, these are estimates, and your actual bail could be higher or lower depending on the specific circumstances of your case.

 • First Offense: $1,000 - $2,500